 As defined in [RFC5763], a new DTLS association MUST be established when transport parameters are changed.
 Transport parameter change is not well defined when Interactive Connectivity Establishment (ICE) [RFC5245] is used.
 One possible way to determine a transport change is based on ufrag change, but the ufrag value is changed both when ICE is negotiated and when ICE restart [RFC5245] occurs.
 These events do not always require a new DTLS association to be established, but currently there is no way to explicitly indicate in an SDP offer or answer whether a new DTLS association is required.
-To solve that problem, this draft defines a new SDP attribute, 'dtlsconnection'.
-The attribute is used in SDP offers and answers to explicitly indicate whether a new DTLS association is to be established/re-established.
-The attribute can be used both with and without ICE.
+To solve that problem, this draft defines a new SDP attribute, 'dtlsid'.
+The attribute contains a unique value associated with a DTLS association, and by providing a new value in SDP offers and answers the attribute can be used to indicate whether a new DTLS association is to be established/re-established.